robconery/blog/_posts/2012-04-05-cleaning-up-deep-callback-nesting-with-nodes-eventemitter.md

 In a typical scenario, there's probably more - but let's use this for now.

-You might know straight away how to do this in Ruby or C# - but how would you handle this with Node and Javascript?## O Christmas Tree
+You might know straight away how to do this in Ruby or C# - but how would you handle this with Node and JavaScript?## O Christmas Tree

 This is some code that you might see in a Customers module: